Overview of Zanskar Photography Tour - Only Few Seats Left!

 Only 7 participants on first come first serve basis.

-Cost includesTwin sharing accommodation and All Meals.
+Cost includesTwin sharing accommodation and All Vegetarian Meals.
 Inner Liner Permits, Monastery Fees And Taxes, Surface Transfers for the Entire Journey Leh to Leh.

 Single rooms can be arranged on request.